Kumbakonam: Temples

-Sarangapani temple is the largest Vaishnava (the sect of the god Vishnu) shrine present in Kumbakonam.
-The present structure of the temple having a twelve-storey high tower was constructed by Nayak kings in the 15th century.
+Sarangapani temple is the largest Vaishnavaite shrine in Kumbakonam, featuring a twelve-tiered gopuram (gateway tower) constructed during the Nayak period.
 It is one of the "Divya Desams", the 108 temples of Vishnu revered by the 12 Alvar saint-poets.
-The Ramaswamy temple, which has scenes from the Hindu epic Ramayana depicted on its walls, was constructed by Govinda Dikshitar, the minister of successive Nayak rulers, Achuthappa Nayak (1560–1614) and Raghunatha Nayak (1600–34).
-He added a commercial corridor between the temple and the older Chakrapani temple, which in modern times is called Chinna Kadai Veethi, a commercial street in the town.
-Pilgrims from all parts of India take a holy dip once every 12 years during the Mahamaham festival in the Mahamaham tank.
-Over 40 lakh pilgrims participated in the festival during the 2016 event which is also known as the Southern Kumbha mela.
-Govinda Dikshitar constructed the sixteen mandapams (shrines) and stone steps around this tank.
-Kumbakonam is one of the few places in India that still predominantly follow the Vadakalai tradition, in Vishnu temples in and around Kumbakonam.
+The Ramaswamy temple, known for its depiction of Ramayana on its walls, was built by Govinda Dikshitar, prime minister to the Thanjavur Nayak rulers Achuthappa Nayak (r.
+1560–1614) and Raghunatha Nayak (r.
+1600–1634).
+Dikshitar also laid out Chinna Kadai Veethi, a market corridor linking Ramaswamy and Chakrapani temples.
+The Mahamaham festival, held once every 12 years, attracts millions of pilgrims from all parts of India who take a holy dip in the Mahamaham tank.
+Over 4 million pilgrims participated in the festival during the 2016 event which is also known as the Southern Kumbha mela.
+Govinda Dikshitar also constructed the sixteen mandapams (pavilions) surrounding the Mahamaham tank.
+Most Vaishnavite temples in the region continue to adhere to the Vadakalai tradition of Sri Vaishnavam.